 Cortex Self-Managed

-- A running k8s cluster with permission to talk to the public internet (our Docker images are hosted on GitHub)
+- A running k8s cluster, configured with permission to talk to the public internet (our Docker images are hosted on GitHub)

 - Permission to add image pull secrets to the cluster

-- A JWT license key provided by you Cortex account team
+- A GitHub personal access token (PAT) and a JWT license key, both provided to you by the Cortex team

 kubectl create secret docker-registry cortex-docker-registry-secret \